-What do I think of it or Clinton’s speech?
+What do I think of the law and Bill Clinton’s comments?
 I can’t exactly tell you without establishing some context.
 For starters, I need to look at the law itself, why it was passed, and its effects on black Americans and the overall prison population.

 Looking at Some of the Tenets of the 1994 Crime Bill

-The Violence Crime Control and Law Enforcement Act of 1994 was signed by President Bill Clinton on September 13, 1994.
+The Violent Crime Control and Law Enforcement Act of 1994 was signed by President Bill Clinton on September 13, 1994.

-The crime bill provided funds for 100,000 new municipal police officers, $9.7 billion in new funding for federal prisons, and $1.6 billion in new funds for fighting against violence against women.
+The crime bill provided funds for 100,000 new municipal police officers, $9.7 billion in new funding for federal prisons, and $1.6 billion in new funds for combatting violence against women.
 There were other grants to be doled out over two years, including those for after-school programs.

-The law called for a federal assault weapons ban, the eliminations of inmate education programs, the expansion of the death penalty, and the “three strikes” sentencing mandates at the federal level.
-There was also a prevision for “truth in sentencing” (TIS) laws, a requirement states needed to meet in order to get funding for more prisons.
+The law called for a federal assault weapons ban, the elimination of inmate education programs, the expansion of the death penalty, and the “three strikes” sentencing mandates at the federal level.
+There was also a provision for “truth in sentencing” (TIS) laws, a requirement states needed to meet in order to get funding for more prisons.

-The last two parts was especially controversial.
+The last two parts were especially controversial.
 In particular, “three strikes” laws could lead to lifetime imprisonment, even for small offenses.
 TIS laws required inmates to serve at least 85% of their sentences.

 Looking at Some of the Effects of the 1994 Crime Bill

-Bill Clinton apologized for the crime bill, yet he blamed others for demanding the harsher aspects of it (in order to vote on the bill) and he later defended his decision-making.
+Bill Clinton apologized for the crime bill, yet he blamed others for demanding the harsher aspects of it (in order for the bill to be passed) and he later defended his decision-making.
 He claims the law led to a “25-year low in crime,” although numerous studies said the law had a negligible effect in that regard.
 If anything, the law had an adverse effect on those who were incarcerated and the communities where they lived.

 After the 1994 federal crime bill was passed, many of the states passed their own versions of the law.
 As a result, more money went from prevention programs to incarceration.
 Depending on the state, the laws were especially punitive to Americans of color and thus damaging to their communities.

 Dissecting Bill Clinton’s Remarks to Protesters in April 2016

-By the time the 2016 presidential election kicked off, awareness for police brutality was increased at the time.
+By the time the 2016 presidential election kicked off, there was a heightened awareness of police brutality.
 Thus, Hillary Clinton’s 1996 speech was reshown and it became a major point of discussion during last year’s election.